keyboardio/Kaleidoscope/README.md

-# Akela-Core
+# Kaleidoscope-Ranges

-This is the core of all Akela plugins, a set of functions, helpers and ranges common to all plugins.
-It should not be used directly.
+This plugin contains the ranges used by a number of Kaleidoscope plugins.
+Mostly useful for developers, but a dependency of other plugins, too.